 Retaking the G Test

-After failing the G Test, take time to regroup, refocus and prepare for your second attempt.
+What happens if you fail your G test?
+First, take time to regroup, refocus and prepare for your second attempt.
 After all, you can still keep driving under the same restrictions as before, such as never driving alone.
 Keep these key aspects in mind:

 Scheduling a Retest